Interfacing a 16×2 LCD with Arduino – Beginner’s Guide

 10 kΩ potentiometer x1Amazon / AliExpress / Baggood

-16×2 LCD has 16 pins and can be operated in 4-bit (using 4 data lines) or 8-bit mode (using 8 data lines).
+The 16×2 LCD has 16 pins and can operate in 4-bit mode (using 4 data lines) or 8-bit mode (using 8 data lines).
+The pin count starts from left to right.
+The first pin on the left is VSS, followed by VCC, V0, RS, R/W, EN, D0 to D7, and finally the Anode and Cathode.

 16x2 lcd pinout

-Connect the LCD to the Arduino Uno
+Connect a 16×2 LCD Display to Arduino UNO

 arduino lcd circuit diagram

-Arduino Code for 16×2 LCD
+Arduino Code for 16×2 LCD Display

 #include <LiquidCrystal.h>